 Lead Lab is a required seventh grade course that meets once a rotation during second semester.
 After learning about the qualities of a good leader and the importance of being a good follower, students work in small groups to support the needs of an organization in the local community.

 1:1 Tablet PC Program

-The 1:1 tablet initiative in the seventh and eighth grades provides our students with engaging access to the world and enhanced communication with their teachers.
-In addition to working on the tablets in every class and taking them home each night, students also take a Technology course once per rotation that focuses on good digital citizenship and responsible use of technology.
+The 1:1 tablet initiative provides our students with engaging access to the world and enhanced communication with their teachers.
+In addition to working on the tablets in every class and taking them home each night, students also take a Technology course once per rotation.

 At the end of her shadow day I asked my daughter how she felt, and the word she used was "uplifted."– Christin K., Lower Gwynedd

 I will never forget that, coming from a fifth-grader at the time.
 I knew then that GA was the right place for her.